 19th century onwards

 The population for Eye in 1801 was 501.
 By 1851, only 50 years later, it had nearly tripled to 1,442.
 For the previous 1000 years life in Eye probably continued on much the same course but in 1866 the railway came to Eye.
-Its hard now to imagine a train steaming along the outskirts of Eye but this became a reality when the Peterborough, Wisbech and Sutton Bridge Branch line opened to the North of the village.
+It’s hard now to imagine a train steaming along the outskirts of Eye but this became a reality when the Peterborough, Wisbech and Sutton Bridge Branch line opened to the North of the village.
 It was built to tap into the large fruit, flower and vegetable traffic of North Cambridgeshire and Norfolk.
 It stayed open nearly 100 years but was sadly closed in 1959, and although the closing is attributed to the Beeching Axe this was before that.
 See more about the line here.
 It would be interesting to see how different the development of Eye would have been if it hadn’t been closed.

 Quarrying of Oxford Clay for brick making on an industrial scale in Eye began at the end of the 19th century and continued until the 1980’s.
 Once dozens of brick kiln chimneys could be seen around Peterborough, now only the Whittlesey works remain.
-Sand and gravel is still quarried in Eye for the construction industry.
+Sand and gravel are still quarried in Eye for the construction industry.

 Until 1965 Eye was part of Northamptonshire as the county diocese is focused upon the cathedral in Peterborough.
 However, Peterborough had its own county council since 1888, and in 1965 was merged with the neighbouring small county of Huntingdonshire.
 Under the Local Government Act 1972 Eye, along with the city of Peterborough and Huntingdonshire, became a district of Cambridgeshire.

 By the 1980’s the traffic in Eye had increased until the high street was a regular traffic jam at weekends.
 The A47 which crosses the country from Birmingham to Great Yarmouth carries a high volume of holiday traffic at weekends and commercial traffic during the week.
 It was becoming apparent that the need for a bypass was essential.
 Funding for a bypass was eventually put in place but the decision of whether the bypass should run around the north of the village and along the disused railway track or to the south of the village caused great debate at the time.
-The north route eventually won due the land being ‘brownfield land‘ and a southern route would have meant traffic from the A1073 would have still have had to come through the village.
+The north route eventually won due to the land being ‘brownfield land‘ and a southern route would have meant traffic from the A1073 would have still have had to come through the village.
 Construction of the bypass was eventually started in 1990 and it opened in October 1991.

 In April 2010 the local council held a consultation on plans to build 305 homes, 10 travellers’ pitches and a plot for travelling show people to be built in the village.
-Almost 300 people attended a a meeting held in the Community Centre and 563 letters of objection were handed over to the council’s planning officers.
+Almost 300 people attended a meeting held in the Community Centre and 563 letters of objection were handed over to the council’s planning officers.
 Plans for the travellers and travelling show plots were eventually dropped, but the fight to stop or reduce the amount of housing goes on.

 Thanks to £100,000 from the National Lottery in 2010 the grass field behind the Community Centre was converted to a Park with a woodland path, children’s adventure trail, a picnic area, drainage and new lighting and rides.